Yarbrough, Rays hand Orioles 14th straight loss, 8-4

 Yarbrough (7-4) followed opener Louis Head to start the second inning and gave up one hit in his first appearance since Aug.
 6.

-Austin Wynns had an RBI single in the seventh and rookie Ryan Mountcastle connected on his 20th homer, an eighth-inning solo shot off former Baltimore right-hander Shawn Armstrong to get the Orioles within 7-4.
+The Rays went ahead to stay with two runs in the fourth against Spenser Watkins (2-5).
+Brandon Lowe singled in Joey Wendle with two out.
+Lowe then stole second and scored on Wander Franco’s double.

-Cedric Mullins led off the game with his 21st homer and Pedro Severino added an RBI single in the first.
+Tampa Bay opened a 7-2 lead with three runs in the sixth.
+Franco had a run-scoring infield single, and Nelson Cruz and Austin Meadows each had a sacrifice fly.

-Watkins allowed four runs and eight hits over four innings in losing his fifth straight start,
+Cedric Mullins and rookie Ryan Mountcastle homered for Baltimore.
+Watkins allowed four runs and eight hits over four innings in losing his fifth straight start.

 GOT THEIR NUMBER

-The Rays’ magic number to eliminate Baltimore in the AL East race is eight. … Tampa Bay is 14-1 against the Orioles this season.
+The Rays’ magic number to eliminate Baltimore in the AL East race is eight. … Tampa Bay is 14-1 against the Orioles this season. … Tampa Bay has outscored the Orioles 121-55 in the season series.

 FLEETING GLORY

-The Rays designated RHP Chris Ellis for assignment one day after he recorded his first big league win with four scoreless relief innings in his second career game.
+The Rays designated right-hander Chris Ellis for assignment one day after he recorded his first big league win with four scoreless relief innings in his second career game.

 FRESH START

-Veteran reliever David Robertson, signed by the Rays Monday, worked a scoreless inning for Triple-A Durham.
-The 36-year old was on this year’s silver medal-winning United States Olympic team.
+Veteran reliever David Robertson, signed by the Rays on Monday, worked a scoreless inning for Triple-A Durham.
+The 36-year-old pitcher was on this year’s silver medal-winning United States Olympic team.

 TRAINER’S ROOM

 Orioles: 1B Trey Mancini (calf) and OFs Anthony Santander (ankle) and DJ Stewart (knee) were out of the starting lineup.
-Santander popped out pinch-hitting in the seventh.
+Santander popped out as a pinch hitter in the seventh.
 Hyde didn’t rule out Mancini starting Thursday. … RHP Hunter Harvey (right lat strain) allowed one run and three hits in one inning for Triple-A Norfolk.

 Rays: RHP Chris Archer (right forearm) is expected back early next week.